 In the UK, the Company could be liable for bribes paid by Associated Persons when acting for it.
-Consequently, it is vital to ensure that we carefully assess, select, manage any bribery and corruption risk presented by Third Parties acting on the Company's behalf.
+Consequently, it is vital to ensure that we carefully assess, select, manage and follow up with Third Parties acting on the Company's behalf.

-Public Officials
+Public officials